rubocop-lts/rubocop-ruby3_2/README.md

 - rubocop-rspec

-And optionally, if you are using building a RubyGem:
+And optionally, if you are building a RubyGem:

 - rubocop-packaging

-And optionally, if you are using building a Rails app:
+And optionally, if you are building a Rails app:

 - standard-rails (incl. rubocop-rails)
 - betterlint